blynnerup/getting_rusty/README.md

 ## <a id="ownership"></a> Ownership
 Ownership is a unique feature in Rust, enabling memory safety while still being a systems programming language.
+The Rust compiler is going to verify that your program is free of memory safety errors, such as dangling pointers, double freeze, using uninitialized memory.
+This concept is what drives the Rust language, as it sought to eliminate some of the pitfalls of languages like c++, where memory handling sometimes becomes cause for runtime errors.

 There are three rules to ownership;

 1. Each value has an owner.
 There is no value or data in memory that does not have a variable that owns it.
 2. There is only one owner of a value.
 There is no shared ownership.
 Other variables may borrow a value.
-3. When the owner goes out of scope, the value gets dropped immediately.
+3. When the owner goes out of scope, the value gets dropped immediately (freeing of memory).

 In order to understand how ownership of a value can change, consider the following: